Safety Video

 News

-The Flagler County Sheriff’s Office has been awarded a $134,878 grant from the Department of Justice’s Office of Community Oriented Policing Services to support the agency’s mental health initiatives for employees and their families.
+The Flagler County Sheriff’s Office has been awarded a $175,000 grant from the Department of Justice’s Office of Community Oriented Policing Services to provide patrol deputies with narcotics detection devices.

 Contact Us